JMPerez/spotify-web-api-js/README.md

 When you set an access token, it will be used for signing your requests.
 Note that an access token is not always necessary, unless you want to sign your requests or have access to data that a user has granted access to your app.

-Here you see how we can get basic information:
+Here you see how to get basic information using a function like `getArtistAlbums`:

 ```javascript
 // passing a callback - get Elvis' albums